-Different types of equipment, adaptations and technology could help make your home safer, your life easier and provide independence for the person you are looking after.
+Different types of equipment, adaptations and technology could help make the home safer, your life easier and provide independence for the person you are looking after.

-Equipment could be purchased privately or you might be able to get help with the cost through the NHS or through assessments from the Trust, if they decide that such equipment is necessary.
+Equipment could be purchased privately or you might be able to get help with the cost through the NHS or through assessments from the local trust, if they decide that such equipment is necessary.